willem4130/b0t/README.md

 **Workflow automation, but you just describe what you want and it happens.**

 No drag-and-drop builders.
 No wiring nodes together.
 No watching tutorial videos to figure out where the "Add Filter" button is.
-Just chat with AI, and boom—your automation is running.
+Just describe what you want to Claude Code, and your automation is running.

 **Open source.
 Free.
 Self-hostable.
 No vendor lock-in.**